Hua Tuo: Historical accounts

 Yuanmen Maijue Neizhao Tu (元門脈訣內照圖), a chart of the internal viscera and organs.
 Attributed to Hua Tuo.
 Imprint of the Qing dynasty.

 The oldest extant biographies of Hua Tuo are found in the official Chinese histories for the Eastern Han dynasty (25-220) and Three Kingdoms period (220–280) of China.
 The third-century historical text Records of Three Kingdoms (Sanguozhi) and the fifth-century historical text Book of the Later Han (Houhanshu) record that Hua Tuo was from Qiao County (譙縣), Pei Commandery (沛郡) (in present-day Bozhou, Anhui) and that he studied Chinese classics throughout the Xu Province (covering parts of present-day Jiangsu and Shandong provinces).
 He refused employment offers from high-ranking officials, such as Chen Gui, and chose to practise medicine.

 The dates of Hua Tuo's life are uncertain.
-Estimations range from 110 to 207 CE, and from 190 to 265 CE. conclude that the "best estimate" is circa 145–208.
+Estimations range from 110 to 207 CE, and from 190 to 265 CE.
+Lu and Needham conclude that the best estimate is circa 145–208.
 Hua Tuo was an older contemporary of the physician Zhang Zhongjing (150–219).

 The name Hua Tuo combines the Chinese surname Hua (華, literally "magnificent; China") with the uncommon Chinese given name Tuo (佗 literally "hunchback" or 陀 literally "steep hill").
 He was also known as Hua Fu (尃; literally "apply [powder/ointment/etc.]"), and his courtesy name was Yuanhua (元化; literally "primal transformation").